 To find out more about the bursary and how to apply, visit www.thesnellingbursary.org.uk.
 Alternatively, please write to Mrs Lesley Mitchell, Oxted URC, 21 Bluehouse Lane, Oxted RH8 0AA or email firstname.lastname@example.org.

 The Snelling Lecture

 Since 2006 the congregation has sponsored an annual Snelling Lecture by a distinguished speaker on topical issues of interest to the wider community.
 It is so named to honour the memory of Mrs Irene Snelling, whose legacy on her death in 2004 enables much of our community outreach.

-The 2016 Lecture was delivered by the cleric and broadcaster, Rev Richard Coles, as the final event of the Bluehouse Festival that year.
-Past speakers have included Baroness Shirley Williams, Sir Simon Jenkins, Baroness Julia Neuberger, Falklands War veteran Simon Weston and BBC presenter George Alagiah.
+Past speakers have included the cleric and broadcaster Rev Richard Coles, Baroness Shirley Williams, Sir Simon Jenkins, Baroness Julia Neuberger, Falklands War veteran Simon Weston and BBC presenter George Alagiah.

 The Bluehouse Festival

 We sponsor this bi-annual arts festival, which makes an important contribution to the cultural life of the district.
 For details of past and future Bluehouse Festivals click here

 In April 2012 The Bluehouse Cafe was launched as a joint community venture by Oxted School and the Church of the Peace of God.
 The Church approached Oxted School via the School Council initially to find out if students would welcome their own after school cafe to be run once a week in the Church.
 The School Council were very enthusiastic and were keen to choose the name for the cafe, decide on a colour theme and design a logo for it.
 They also wanted to include the sale of Fair Trade Goods in the cafe.